Skip to main content

 Last name: Rud-Z 405-425-2282

-The Interstate Compact Unit is responsible for the oversight of the transfer of probation and parole supervision both into and out of the State of Oklahoma.
-Transfers and supervision must be in compliance with the Interstate Commission for Adult Offender Supervision.
+The Interstate Compact Unit oversees the transfer of inmates and offenders into and out of Oklahoma.
+Transfers and supervision must comply with the Interstate Commission for Adult Offender Supervision.

 General Questions